knotbox1/KEU_WK1_HW/README.md

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 Theta has multiple customers that they can attract across several sectors.
 One of Theta's intended customer is an enterprise streaming service such as: Youtube, Netflix, HBO, Disney Plus, Hulu.
 The content Delivery network market size was $11.5 billion in 2019 and is expected to reach $95.37 billion dollars by 2030.
-(PR Newswire)
+(PR Newswire).
 Theta could reduce CDN costs by up to 90% while improving delivery.

 Additionally they can increase user engagement through the monetization of NFT’s and collectibles  that are earnt for watching metrics such as watching a movie multiple times or completing a box set of a show or watching a live stream.
 These NFT’s can then be sold/traded on Theta’s marketplace thetadrop.com which can then be passed back to content creators and streaming companies creating additional revenue for them.